Science-Based Target Initiative and Riverse carbon credit eligibility

 The company must publicly report its GHG emissions inventory and progress vs target every year (C30).

-Beyond value chain climate mitigation (R10)
+Beyond value chain climate mitigation (R10) according to SBTi, through carbon credits

 In the meantime and in addition of their near and long-term targets, companies should make investments or take action outside of their own value chain to mitigate actual GHG emissions.